Past Perfect Tense in English Grammar

 Example:

-Signal words help us to recognise which tense is being used in a sentence.
+Signal words help us to know which tense to use in a sentence.
 The signal words for the past progressive are listed below:

 • already, just